 Sirince Village used to be occupied by Greek Orthodox and later became a fusion of Turk-Greek population.
 Typical Greek houses can still be seen today.
-The first settlers named the village as Cirkince, which means ugly, to prevent outsiders from coming into the village.
+The first settlers named the village as Cirkince, which means ugly, to discourage outsiders from coming into the village.
 It was changed afterwards to Şirince, which means pretty.
 True to its current name, the village’s beauty has lured tourists to visit this quaint little village.

 Sirince is nestled on top of a hill and as you would expect, the walk is quite…well, hilly.
 Every photography enthusiast like me will surely find their senses amplified as they walk through the narrow cobblestone streets of Sirince.
-Think about a cluster of red-tiled roof and old-fashioned stone houses, colorful shops, green landscapes and Turkish women in colorful traditional Turkish clothes.
+Think about a cluster of red-tiled roof and old-fashioned stone houses, colorful shops, wine houses, green landscapes and Turkish women in colorful traditional Turkish clothes.

 The parts were shops are lined up are touristy, but going around, I found plenty of quiet spots with only a few souls passing by.
-And these are where I found the authentic village atmosphere.
+These are places where I found the authentic village atmosphere.
 I am not sure whether it’s just that our timing was not the peak season for tourists yet (went during the last weeks of March 2016) or whether peak season should’ve already begun, but the terror attacks in some parts of Turkey had taken a toll on tourism.

 At any rate, I so loved the quaint and rustic atmosphere of Sirince village.
 Some of the stone houses are so old that it looks like abandoned already.
-Seeing a large tractor passing by made the place even more authentic.
+Seeing a large tractor passing by made the place even more countryside-ish.

 An old Orthodox Church